justy989/ce_old/README.md

 o|insert a new line and move the cursor
-O|insert a new line before the cursor and move the cursor m|set mark in register (next character typed) m?|view mark registers q|record macro to a register (next character typed)
+O|insert a new line before the cursor and move the cursor m|set mark in register (next character typed) m?|view mark registers (confirm on register you want to goto) q|record macro to a register (next character typed)
 @|replay macro from a register (next character typed)
-@?|view macro registers
-q?|view macro registers
-"|specify yank or paste from a specific register (next character typesd) "?|view yank registers y?|view yank registers zt|scroll view so cursor is at the top zz|scroll view so cursor is in the middle zb|scroll view so cursor is at the bottom
+@?|view macro registers (confirm on register you want to edit) q?|view macro registers (confirm on register you want to edit) "|specify yank or paste from a specific register (next character typesd) "?|view yank registers (confirm on register you want to edit) y?|view yank registers (confirm on register you want to edit) zt|scroll view so cursor is at the top zz|scroll view so cursor is in the middle zb|scroll view so cursor is at the bottom